apostrophecms/docs/docs/reference/query-builders.md

 ### `autocomplete()`

 ```
-query.autocomplete('tree house')
+query.autocomplete('tree')
 ```

 The `autocomplete` builder operates as a sort of fuzzy search for documents.
 It accepts a string and uses document search text properties to find matches.
-The string can contain multiple words, but each word (or segment) needs to be a partial string to find non-exact results.
+The string can contain multiple words, but only the final word may be a partial string to find non-exact results.
 So "tree" will find results with "treehouse," but "treehouses" will not find "treehouse" (it is not meant as an advanced search tool, but can help find similar results).

+This will only find partial matches in high-priority properties such as the `title`, or any string, select or checkbox field in the schema of the document.

 ### `choices()`